I’m so glad you found Life Junctions!

 Ready to get started?
 Here are some links to try:

-- I write a monthly article, Life Junctions Newsletter.
+- Life Junctions Newsletter is issued once a month.
 You can find past articles here and sign up here.

-- I summarize key take-aways from books I read in Stacy’s Book Notes, also published monthly.
+- Don’t have time to read?
+I summarize key take-aways from helpful books in Stacy’s Book Notes, also published monthly.
 You can find past notes here, and sign up here.

 - For those who want to get unstuck and figure out what to do with their lives, I wrote a short ebook, The Lighthouse Method, which you can learn more about here and purchase here.

-- I’ve received media attention and very kind words from clients, audiences, and those who have hired me as a speaker.
+- Don’t just take my word for it.
+Here’s what the press and media have said about my work and some very kind words from clients, audiences, and those who have hired me as a speaker.

 Welcome!
 I’d love to hear from you…email me by clicking here.